AddisMap/osm2gtfs/README.md

 ----------------------------

 * `route_short_name` is cleaned up until the correct naming is decided by the authorities and can be edited on OSM
+* `timepoint` is set to 0 for all but the first and last stop, also we include it always as recommended by the https://gtfs-validator.mobilitydata.org validator.

 License
 -------